Need a List of Musical

 down.

-When going up (ascending)
+When going up (

-in the melodic minor scale, you must raise the 6th and 7th notes.
+in the melodic minor scale, you must

 You need to make them sharp.
-When going down (descending), you lower the 6th and 7th notes
+When going down (

 so that it's the same as the natural minor scale.